cbellee/sftp-aci-file-pgp/README.md

     - `sftpUserName: 'username' # change to your desired username`
     - `passPhrase: '********' # change this to desired PGP + SSH private key password`
     - `userObjectId: '57963f10-818b-406d-a2f6-6e758d86e259' # change this to a valid user objectId for it to access keyvault`
+- Save & run the pipeline to deploy the solution